esper-io/dev-docs/docs/home/esperplugin.md

 \
 <img src="./assets/plugin/avd/avdmanager.png" width="75%" height="75%">\
 \
-Esper AVD is up.\
+Esper AVD (EVD) is up.\
 \
 <img src="./assets/plugin/avd/avdup.png" width="75%" height="75%">\

-When the AVD is launched, it will show up an emulated camera screen, as if to it's ready to scan a QR code.
+When the EVD is launched, it will show up an emulated camera screen, as if to it's ready to scan a QR code.

-Inorder to provision the AVD to your endpoint, you can grab the Serial number from the AVD screen and add it to your template(used for provisioning).
+Inorder to provision the AVD (EVD) to your endpoint, you can grab the Serial number from the AVD (EVD) screen and add it to your template(used for provisioning).

 ![](./assets/OLD_DASHBOARD/emulator_image1.png)

-If you'd rather use ADB to get the serial number, you can also use adb shell getprop ro.serialno

-Please reboot the AVD after that (or hit the "bac button" once).
-Now your AVD will provision and start talking to the endpoint automatically.

 To find out how to add Serial Number or IMEI number to a template for provisioning, refer to this page -

 [Adding IMEI/Serial Number to a Template](https://docs.esper.io/home/devconsole/device-template/imei-provisioning-template/)

+If you'd rather use ADB to get the serial number, you can also use adb shell getprop ro.serialno

+Please reboot the AVD (EVD) after that (or hit the "back button" once).
+Now your AVD (EVD) will provision and start talking to the Esper endpoint automatically.

 ## Uninstalling